OSGeo/OSGeoLive-doc/en/overview/52nSOS_overview.rst

 52°North SOS
 =============

-Web Service
+Introduction
 ~~~~~~~~~~~

 The 52°North `Sensor Observation Service (SOS) <../standards/sos_overview.html>`_
-aggregates readings from live, in-situ and remote sensors.
-The service provides
-an interface to make sensors and sensor data archives accessible via an
-interoperable web based interface.
-Four profiles are defined within the SOS
-specification: core, transactional, enhanced, and entire.
-The current release
-(52N-SOS-3.1.1) implements the core, transactional, and parts of the enhanced
-profile comprising the mandatory operations.
-The current release implements the
-latest schema version (1.0.0).
+supports reading of live and archived data captured by in-situ and remote sensors.
+A sensor may
+be a camera on a satellite, a water level meter in a stream or (another
+example).

 .. image:: ../../images/screenshots/1024x768/52n_sos_test_client.png
   :scale: 50 %
   :alt: screenshot of sos test client
   :align: right

-Core Features
+Features
 -------------

+The current 52°North SOS (version 3.1.1) implements the core, transactional, and
+parts of the enhanced profile of the SOS specification.
+The current
+release implements the latest schema version (1.0.0).

+**Core SOS operations**:

 * GetCapabilities, for requesting a self-description of the service.
 * GetObservation, for requesting the pure sensor data encoded in Observations & Measurements (O&M)
-* DescribeSensor, for requesting information about the sensor itself, encoded in a Sensor Model Language (SensorML) instance document.
+* DescribeSensor, for requesting meta information about the sensor itself, encoded in a Sensor Model Language (SensorML) instance document.

-The transactional profile comprising of the following operations is implemented, too:
+**Transactional SOS operations**:

 * RegisterSensor, for signing up new sensors.
 * InsertObservation, for inserting new observations for registered sensors.

-Additionally, the following operations are implemented:
+**Additional SOS operations**:

-* GetResult, for periodically polling of sensor data
+* GetResult, for facilitating periodically polling sensor data
-* GetObservationById
+* GetObservationById, for retrieving specific individual observations
 * GetFeatureOfInterest, for requesting the GML encoded representation of the feature that is the target of the observation.
-* GetFeatureOfInterestTime
+* GetFeatureOfInterestTime, for determining the temporal availability of sensor data

+**Client**:

-* A browser based client
+A browser based test client `is available <http://localhost:8080/52nSOSv3.1.1/>`_ with the following features:

+* Graphical User Interface (see screenshot)
+* Test XML queries
+* For each operation mentioned above an example is provided
+* XML syntax highlighting

 Implemented Standards
 ---------------------

-* OGC Sensor Observation Service (SOS)
+* `OGC Sensor Observation Service (SOS) <http://www.ogcnetwork.net/SOS>`_

 Details
 -------

 * **Website:** http://52north.org/communities/sensorweb/sos

-* **Licence:** GPL
+* **Licence:** GNU GPL v2.0

 * **Software Version:** SOS 3.1.1